Brighton 1 Town 1: Terriers fight back to earn point on south coast

 The Benin international dropped his shoulder and beat Ryan before calmly sorting his feet and netting the Terriers' equaliser.

-The goal – Town's first in seven hours and 15 minutes of Premier League football - gave Wagner's men confidence and they began to pile the pressure on the disheartened hosts.
+The goal – Town's first in seven hours and six minutes of Premier League football - gave Wagner's men confidence and they began to pile the pressure on the disheartened hosts.

 Tom Ince and Jonathan Hogg were denied by two excellent blocks in quick succession, before Alex Pritchard also had a shot charged down.